Art on the Prairie

 • Showcase regional artists through community gallery exhibitions

-• Offer bimonthly education opportunities for area youth and adults
+• Offer quarterly education opportunities for area youth and adults

 • Gallery exhibitions featuring professional/emerging regional artists in a variety of art disciplines.